 \section{Abstract}

-For large sparse matrices, we almost never compute the condition number exactly because that would require computing the full SVD or full eigenvalue decompositionIn this paper, we propose a fast method for estimating the condition number of sparse matrices using graph neural networks (GNNs).
-To enable efficient training and inference of GNNs, our proposed feature engineering for GNNs achieves $\mathrm{O}(\mathrm{nnz} + n)$, where $\mathrm{nnz}$ is the number of non-zero elements in the matrix and $n$ denotes the matrix dimension.
-We propose two prediction schemes for estimating the matrix condition number using GNNs.
-One follows by decomposing the condition number and predicts \xy{the relatively more computationally intensive part $\|\mathbf{A}^{-1}\|$, without explicitly forming the inverse, while the other is to predict the whole condition number $\kappa$.
+In this paper, we propose a fast method for estimating the condition number of sparse matrices using graph neural networks (GNNs).
+For efficient deployment of GNNs, we introduce a graph feature construction with $\mathrm{O}(\mathrm{nnz} + n)$ complexity, where $\mathrm{nnz}$ is the number of non-zero elements in the matrix and $n$ denotes the matrix dimension.
+We propose two schemes for estimating the matrix condition number using GNNs; one follows by decomposing the condition number and predicts the relatively more computationally intensive part $\|\mathbf{A}^{-1}\|$, without explicitly forming the inverse, while the other is to predict the whole condition number $\kappa$.
 Our approach can be extended to an arbitrary norm.
-The extensive experiments for the two schemes are conducted for 1-norm and 2-norm condition number estimation, which show that our method achieves a significant speedup over the \xy{traditional numerical estimation methods.
+Extensive experiments are conducted for the estimation of the 1-norm and 2-norm condition numbers, which show that our method achieves a significant speedup over the traditional numerical estimation methods.
 Our software for GNN condition number estimator is made publicly available at \url{https://github.com/inEXASCALE/sparse-kappa}.